 The Parish Church of St. Michael and All Angels

 Our Priest is Rev. Julie Read.
-You can e-mail her here
+You can e-mail her by clicking here

 The Parish Church of St. Michael and All Angels has been the centre of Christian worship in Kingsland, Herefordshire for many centuries.
 Its large size reflects the importance of Kingsland as a settlement in the Middle Ages.
 The present building, erected between 1290 and 1310 by the Mortimers, incorporates two narrow lancet windows from an earlier church.
 They are now blocked up but must have originally served as the east windows of the aisles.
 One can be seen from the southern exterior of the chancel, the other is hidden inside the organ chamber.

 The church consists of a nave, two aisles (which terminate in the chapels of Christ The King and of Our Lady), a chancel, vestry, organ chamber and west tower (heightened in the 15th century), and is today substantially as the builders left it.

 The church is entered by the north porch.
 Opening off the north porch is the Volka chapel – a unique feature of the church – probably built as a chantry in which masses could be said for the soul of an early benefactor or for those killed in the battle of Mortimer’s Cross.
 The chapel contains an open stone coffin which is said to have had in it the bones of a woman and child when opened in 1826.
 The 15th century south porch was in 1980 converted into a kitchen and WC.